chengkuanz/chengkuanz/README.md

 - Implemented entity models and database contexts using **Entity Framework Core**, supporting **database migrations** and ensuring seamless updates to the database schema.
 - Created **custom controllers** to handle HTTP requests, ensuring proper routing and execution of business logic for different application features.
 - Designed and integrated views using **Razor Page** syntax to provide dynamic, user-friendly web pages, ensuring a responsive and interactive user experience.
-- Integrated a user-friendly interface and sorting logic to diaplay and manage fan subscriptions and sport club data, allowing users to create, view, edit, and delete clubs, as well as upload, view, and delete related news items and images.
+- Integrated a user-friendly interface and sorting logic to display and manage fan subscriptions and sport club data, allowing users to create, view, edit, and delete clubs, as well as upload, view, and delete related news items and images.
 - Deployed the application to **Azure Web App**, used **Azure Blob Storage** for managing and storing media files, and **Azure SQL Database** for data storage.